bluelibs/bluelibs/packages/graphql-bundle/DOCUMENTATION.md

 });
 ```

-## Plugins
+## Executors

-A plugin, is a function that returns a resolver function.
+We regard as an `executor` a function that runs in a resolver chain.
+It's just that simple.
+It's a function, but we had to identify it in a specific way and give it a name so it clearly refers to a "resolver function".

-Writing the `CheckLoggedIn` plugin:
+Writing the `CheckLoggedIn` executor:

 ```typescript
 interface ICheckLoggedInConfig {